newtheatre/history-project/_shows/95_96/a_midsummer_nights_dream.md

 date_start: 1996-06-24
 date_end: 1996-06-29

-facts:
+trivia:
-  - fact: "This was an outdoor production in the courtyard of the Trent Building."
+  - quote: "This was an outdoor production in the courtyard of the Trent Building."
     name: David Trennery
     submitted: 2016-08-15